lupyuen/lupyuen.github.io/src/plic3.md

 Re-read and re-think

-Sounds like an Agatha Christie Mystery, but maybe there's a single reason that's causing all the weirdness
+Sounds like an Agatha Christie Mystery...
+But sometimes it's indeed a Single Culprit (Memory Caching) for all the seemingly unrelated problems!

 Indeed: Memory Caching!